roc-streaming/roc-droid/docs/development/automation.md

 Example workflow for Android development:

-- During development, you may frequently run `doit check:android` or `doit test:android`.
+- During development, you may frequently run `doit android:check` (to check compilation) and `doit android:test` (to run unit tests on host).
 These commands are quick and perform the most basic checks.
 They do not perform a full build and do not require a device to be connected.

-- Run `doit build:android` from time to time to perform a full build and `doit integration:android` to run integration tests on the connected device.
+- Run `doit android:build` from time to time to perform a full build and `doit android:integration` to run integration tests on the connected device or emulator.
 These commands are heavy.

-- To test the app manually, use `doit install:android` or `doit launch:android`.
+- To test the app manually on connected device or emulator, use `doit android:install` or `doit android:launch`.

-All commands should be called from the root directory.
+All commands should be called from the project root directory.

 ## Run checks

 Run code checks for desktop app (dart analyzer):

 ```
-doit check:desktop
+doit desktop:check
 ```

-Run code checks for android app (dart analyzer, kotlin compiler, spotless linter):
+Run code checks for android app (dart analyzer, kotlin compiler):

 ```
-doit check:android
+doit android:check
 ```

 ## Run tests

-Run code checks for desktop app (`check:desktop`), then run unit tests on desktop:
+Run code checks for desktop app (`desktop:check`), then run unit tests on desktop:

 ```
-doit test:desktop
+doit desktop:test
 ```

-Run code checks for android app (`check:android`), then run unit tests on desktop (no android device needed):
+Run code checks for android app (`android:check`), then run unit tests on desktop (no android device needed):

 ```
-doit test:android
+doit android:test
 ```

-Run code checks for desktop app (`check:desktop`), then run integration tests on desktop:
+Run code checks for desktop app (`desktop:check`), then run integration tests on desktop:

 ```
-doit integration:desktop
+doit desktop:integration
 ```

-Run code checks for android app (`check:android`), then run integration tests on connected android device:
+Run code checks for android app (`android:check`), then run integration tests on connected android device:

 ```
-doit integration:android
+doit android:integration
 ```

 ## Build and clean